Our friendly and experienced team is here to help you manage short-term money worries.

 If you have a disability need and our form is not accessible, we can post you an are able application pack.
 Please contact email@example.com with your name and postal address.

 You do not have to complete the application in one go!
 You can click save on the application form and return to it.

 We need to receive all required documentation before we are able to assess an application.
-It can take up to 4 weeks to assess an application.
-Our team meets twice a month to discuss applications and make decisions.

 Education Support will let you know the outcome of a grant application by email.

 Grant award payments are issued in one of three ways: